Seagate/cortx-re/scripts/build-retention/README.md

 docker-compose down
 ```

+## Jenkins job configuration

+When configuring new jenkins job we need to configure webhook trigger to job through which grafana can trigger job on passing disk usage threshold remotely.
+Install [Generic Webhook Trigger](https://plugins.jenkins.io/generic-webhook-trigger/) plugin to jenkins.
+Add the configured url with token to the grafana when setting up contact points.

 ## Backup volume

 To move deploymet to another node we need to backup `monitoring_grafana-volume` docker volume so that all configuration of grafana, prometheus, alertmanager, etc are preserved.